AndrewJBateman/angular-tailwind-ratp/README.md

 * The RATP & Github APIs do not require an API key
 * Lazy-loading of all pages except 'Home'
-* Http headers added due to Content Security Policy for prefetch-src, X Content Type Options, X Frame Options, Content Security Policy
+* HTTP headers added due to Content Security Policy for prefetch-src, X Content Type Options, X Frame Options, Content Security Policy
 * Postcode search form with validation and error messages checks that only a 5-number postcode is entered
 * Tailwind build for production css purge results in a very small styles bundle (8.16kB latest)
 * Progressive Web App (PWA)